Corporate governance

 Independence of Outside Directors and Outside Audit & Supervisory Board Members

-As to the independence from the Company with regard to the election of Outside Directors and Outside Audit & Supervisory Board Members, the Company judges their independence under the Company’s “Standard for Independence of Outside Directors and Outside Audit & Supervisory Board Members of the Company” based on independence criteria set by the Tokyo Stock Exchange.
+Concerning the independence from the Company with regard to the election of Outside Directors and Outside Audit & Supervisory Board Members, the Company judges their independence under the Company’s “Standard for Independence of Outside Directors and Outside Audit & Supervisory Board Members of the Company” based on independence criteria set by the Tokyo Stock Exchange.
 Suzuki reports all the elected Outside Directors and Outside Audit & Supervisory Board Members to the Tokyo Stock Exchange as independent officers.

 <Standard for Independence of Outside Directors and Outside Audit & Supervisory Board Members>